 How long do you think you could work like this without regretting it?

-All of this flies in the face of “posturology.”
-That’s the cheesy, popular term for the mostly made-up “discipline” of studying the relationship between posture and pain, and even between posture and diseases.16 Posturologists (I can barely type that word with a straight face) tend to assume their own conclusion: they assume that poor posture causes pain, and then look for confirmation of that.
-And so there are many, many scientific papers that seem to present evidence of a connection between posture and pain, but most of them suck — here’s a nice appalling example17 — and “posturology” is mostly a slummy pseudoscientific research backwater.
-If posturology research was of better quality, we might actually learn something from it.
-But most of it must be chucked or taken with a huge grain of salt, at best.
+Posturology is the cheesy, popular term for the mostly made-up “discipline” of studying the relationship between posture and pain, and even between posture and diseases.20 Posturologists (I can barely type that word with a straight face) tend to assume their own conclusion: they assume that poor posture causes pain, and then look for confirmation of that.
+And so there are many, many scientific papers that seem to present evidence of a connection between posture and pain, but most of them suck — here’s a nice appalling example21 — and “posturology” is mostly a pseudoscientific research backwater.
+If posturology research was better quality, we might actually learn something from it.
+But most of it must be chucked or, at best, taken with a huge grain of salt.

 Research has shown that abnormal curvature of the cervical spine is actually not closely associated with neck pain.

-Physical therapists tend to make too much fuss over extremely subtle postural “problems,” which match up even more poorly with pain than the obvious postural problems.27 The popularity of such theories generally suggests to me that posture is often a therapeutic red herring.
+Physical therapists tend to make too much fuss over extremely subtle postural “problems,” which match up even more poorly with pain than the obvious postural problems.37 The popularity of such theories generally suggests to me that posture is often a therapeutic red herring.
 Both its importance and its “fixability” are routinely overestimated by professionals in a self-serving way.

 And yet that doesn’t mean there isn’t still something of interest going on.
 Health problems don’t have to be severe to be of interest.